- Lifecycle Week

 Off-road racing at its very best, the Cape Town Cycle Tour MTB Challenge hits the Cape Winelands on Saturday 2 March 2019, and offers 20km, 40km and 60km options for all fitness and skill levels.

 ENTRY FEE – R320 (R300 for PPA members)

 The official MTB Challenge route incorporates all the elements of a proper mountain bike course and will test riders properly.
-We have increased the distance from last year’s 55km to make sure that this medal is one that is well-deserved.
+We have kept the same 60km distance as last year, to make sure that this medal is one that is well-deserved.
 A quality rider can ride a similar Cycle Tour road and MTB ride, so take note that the 60km distance is a proper test.

 Top riders will have ample opportunity to eliminate their competitors either via extended single-track runs or the big climbs that connect the various properties that make up this route.

 The 60km is identical to the 40km route up to the 20km mark on Muratie Estate where the 60km riders will veer off to take on the trails at Quoin Rock, Knorhoek and Delheim Estates before heading back to Uitkyk to join the 40km route back to the finish.

 The 40km/60km split will also act as a cutoff point.
 Note that cutoff points are strictly enforced to ensure rider safety as heat is always a prevalent factor at this race – There are 5 water points on this route.

 The 60km route is open to riders aged 15 and older.

 ENTRY FEE – R265 (R245 for PPA members)

 As with the other routes, the 40km route follows the same route up to Delvera where riders will cross over to the Simonsberg section where proper mountain biking awaits.
 The climbing can get pretty intense and this route is certainly geared towards experienced riders.